Ken Whiting

 Ken Whiting (born December 12, 1974), is a Canadian former competitive whitewater kayaker.
-He won the 1997/98 World Freestyle Kayaking Champion, the 1998 Japan Open Champion, and a five-time Canadian National Champion in freestyle (a.k.a. whitewater) kayaking.
+He won the 1997/98 World Freestyle Kayaking Championship, the 1998 Japan Open Champion, and a five-time Canadian National Champion in freestyle (a.k.a. whitewater) kayaking.

 Since 1998, Ken opened a kayaking school, founded the Canadian Freestyle Kayaking Association, and coached the Junior Freestyle Kayaking Team.
 He produced both the US and Canadian Freestyle Team Trials events, and wrote and produced a series of paddling instructional books and videos.
 In 2006 he was nominated for an Everest Outdoor Achievement Award.
 In 2009, Ken produced the first ever kayak fishing TV series, and in 2013, Ken launched Facing Waves, North America's only paddlesport television show.

 Early days

 Ken was 14 years old when he picked up a kayak paddle for the first time while taking a five-day kayaking course on the Ottawa River in 1989.
 At 18 he postponed his university plans to pursue whitewater kayaking.